 The end of the story shows how important prestige is for many people, and the good opinion of their fellow men as well.
-Carlo Giusti felt everyone was pointing at him, so in his shame he locked himself in a house in Panteto, ending his life in extreme poverty.#21
+Carlo Giusti felt everyone was pointing at him, so in his shame he locked himself in a house in Panteto, ending his life in extreme poverty.

 Female mortality rate.
 Women seriously risked death while lying in after childbirth.
 Why did Taglieschi never mention this?
-He merely mentions one fact from the year 1587, but gives no explanation for it.
+He merely mentions one occurrence from the year 1587, but gives no explanation for it.
 A certain wife lived for only three years after her grand wedding.
-This was a tragedy shared by many women and their families. #22 traders.
-Rich merchants and large landowners were among the 12.1% that made up the class of the well-to-do (agiati).
+This was a tragedy shared by many women and their families.

 Relations between the classes.
-The cadastral records of 1427 (in the state archives in Florence) [...] highlight the social differences.
+The cadastral records of 1427 (in the state archives in Florence) highlight the social differences.

 Out of the total population of Anghiari, 5.4% were living in misery; these "miserabili" were mainly people with no possessions at all.
-The poor made up 43.6% of the population, being for the most part farmers under the system of metayage, or day labourers.
-The middle class (mediani), which made up 38.9% of the population, mainly comprised artisans and
+The poor made up 43.6% of the population, being for the most part farmers under the system of métayage, or day labourers.
+The middle class (mediani), which made up 38.9% of the population, mainly comprised artisans and traders.
+Rich merchants and large landowners were among the 12.1% that made up the class of the well-to-do (agiati).